Gain more followers with a cohesive color scheme for your Instagram feed

-With Adobe Kuler, you can pick from seven different types of color palettes and then make the adjustments in the color wheel.
+With Adobe Color CC’s color wheel, you can browse thousands of color combinations from the Kuler community and make adjustments in the color wheel.

 Remember that not all of these are easy options for branding!
 So be sure to create something that will invite users into to your social feed—not dispel them.